Rotorsoft/eventually-monorepo/libs/eventually/README.md

 This project is also trying to address the following issues:

-- **Future Proof Single Source of Truth** - The “append-only” nature of event sourced systems is an old and battle tested concept.
+- **Future Proof Single Source of Truth** - The “append-only” nature of event sourced systems is an old and battle-tested concept.
 The replayability aspect of it guarantees full auditability, integrability, and testability.

 - **Transparent Model-To-Implementation Process** - Focus on transferring business models to code with minimal technical load.
-A “convention over configuration” philosophy removes tedious decision making from the process.
+A “convention over configuration” philosophy removes tedious decision-making from the process.

 - **Ability to Swap Platform Services** - Following the hexagonal architecture based on ports and adapters.